Scott 800-B6 Radio/TV/Phono Console (1948)

 is installed in the cabinet, the sweep controls are accessible through an opening in the record storage space

 to the right of the speaker grille.

 At last, the TV was ready.
 It played nicely and the operating voltages looked healthy.
 Lacking

 any better solution, I reinstalled the CRT as the previous repairman had done, soldering the cable

 to the tab on the CRT, covering it with duct tape, and soldering the other end into the power chassis.

-The first photo in this article shows the TV in action, playing an old Sherlock Holmes movie
+Here's the TV in action, playing an old Sherlock Holmes movie from a DVD:

 Restoring the Record Player

 This console is equipped with a three-speed Webster-Chicago Model 356-27 record turntable and changer.
 A hinged lid on the top of